chiralsoftware/ExcelToBarcode/README.md

 Build using mvn package.
 This results in a WAR file.
 Copy the WAR file to the deployment directory and start using it.
 There's no configuration needed.
 We have tested this on Apache Tomcat 8.0.x, but it should work on any modern Java web server.

+# Installing with an Nginx reverse proxy

+Run it on Tomcat as usual.
+Set up the site with the nginx config example file.